carlmontanari/scrapli/README.md

    OpenSSH config files simply "work" -- no passing it to scrapli, no selective support, no need to set username or
     ports or any of the other config items that may reside in your SSH config file.
-This driver will likely be the focus of most development for this project, though I will try to keep the other transport drivers -- in particular ssh2-python -- as close to parity as is possible/practical.
+This driver will likely be the focus of most development for this project, though I will try to keep the other transport drivers -- in particular asyncssh -- as close to parity as is possible/practical.

 Adding telnet support via telnetlib was trivial, as the interface is basically the same as SystemSSH, and it turns out telnet is still actually useful for things like terminal servers and the like!